-Today we travel to Lake Hawea on the Queenstown Lakes Trail cycle tour.
-Enjoy morning tea with yet another view of the mountains to the west, before our cycle ride for the day alongside Lake Hawea and then following the Hawea River terraces towards Wanaka to Albert Town (17km).
-After lunch we continue on the trail river terraces above the Clutha River as the river traces east (13km).
+Today we travel to Lake Hawea.
+Enjoy morning tea with another view of the mountains before our cycle for the day, alongside Lake Hawea and then following the Hawea River terraces (17km) to Albert Town.
+Here we cross the river and follow the Lake Wanaka outlet around Point Eely and into the township of Wanaka (15km).
 This is the best of Central Otago with the raw brown plains coupled with sparkling cool blue waters and a backdrop of snowcapped mountains.
-There is the option of continuing the loop back to Albert Town on the more challenging south side of the river (16km).
-At the end of the bike ride we load up and travel a short distance to Wanaka and our comfortable accommodation.
-In the afternoon relax and explore the laid back town of Wanaka.
+Take some time to explore the Wanaka township before we travel a short distance to Cromwell and our accommodation for the final evening.

 Cycle Distance: 32km

 Day 6 Cromwell – Queenstown/Christchurch

-This morning we head out for one last bike ride, following the Wanaka Outlet Track trail to Albert Town (15km).
-We then head back to Wanaka for a coffee to celebrate the end of the trip.
-This is the end of the Queenstown Lakes Trail tour and from here you have the option of getting a shuttle bus back to Queenstown, or travelling in the PureTrails support vehicle to Christchurch (arriving 5:30pm approx).
+This morning we head out for one last ride, following the Kawarau River and Lake Dunstan (15km).
+We then head back to Cromwell for a coffee to celebrate the end of the trip.
+This is the end of the tour and from here you have the option of getting a shuttle bus back to Queenstown, or travelling in the PureTrails bus to Christchurch (arriving 5:30pm approx).